inf112-v20/error_brain_not_found/README.md

 Then open `pom.xml` in IntelliJ and the IntelliJ will build the project for you.
 Then open the repo and go to `src/main/java/inf112/skeleton/app/Main.java` and run `main` function.

 ## How to play
 Multiplayer:
 The game runs over LAN.
-If you want to host a game, you press "Create" and give a portnumber and how many players participating in the game.
-The portnumber should be between 1024 to 49151.
-You can max play with 7 others, so a maksimum number of players is 8.
+If you want to host a game, you press "Create".
+Your IP address will be displayed to you.
-When you have created the game your IP address will be displayed to you one the screen.
 Give this IP address to you friend(s) and tell them to join the game with this IP address.
-You also need to choose a map.
-When you have chosen a map you can start the game.
+When everyone has joined the game you press start.

 ## Known bugs